grommunio/grommunio-documentation/kb/outlook.rst

 Exchange Server interprets passwords received via the Basic authorization header as UTF-8 at first and, should the password validation fail, it will retry using the codepage of the default locale of the *server* system.
-This means that a client with Japanese locale (with cp932) will never be able to connect to an Exchange Server running with English locale (with cp1252) with ``Basic``-type authentication.
+This means that a Windows client using Japanese locale (codepage 932) will never be able to connect to an Exchange Server running with English locale (Codepage 1252) using ``Basic``-type authentication.

 Unlike Windows, installations of contemporary Linux systems exclusively use UTF-8.
 As such, there is no second charset that would make sense for a server